 3. Review HOA Regulations

 Homeowners’ associations frequently have rules concerning the placement and size of structures like pergolas.
+This varies state to state, county to county, and neighborhood to neighborhood.
 Educate yourself about your HOA rules before starting your DIY pergola project to avoid considerable headaches.

 4. Choose Your Pergola Installation Site With Care